BlogMarketing / Design & UXMarch 2nd, 2026 · 3 min read

 Are customer mistakes overloading your support team?
 That’s on you to fix.
 Use microcopy in all forms and fields, steps and interactions, to make sure your customers give you the data you need, how you need it.

-To sum up, Easter Eggs are also about what you can hide in plain sight.
+Easter Eggs, metaphorical and otherwise, are about what you can hide in plain sight.
 The sum of those efforts will help you stand out from the crowd, and win.

 Related: On Copywriting That Doesn’t Suck

-Easier said than done, we know.
+Easier said than done, true.
 But the principles are there.

 • Help them know you and love you.